 Traditionally, Alzheimer disease has been clinically characterised predominantly by memory deficits, at least in initial stages.
 It has become increasingly evident that in addition to the typical presentation, a number of atypical clinical patterns exist, which are nonetheless pathologically Alzheimer disease.

 The typical patient with Alzheimer disease will present initially with antegrade episodic memory deficits 1,5.
 Over time (often years), the disease progresses, with eventual involvement of attentional and executive processes, semantic memory, praxis, and visuoperceptual abilities 1.
 Neuropsychiatric symptoms are also common and eventually affect almost all patients.
 These include apathy, depression, anxiety, aggression/agitation, and psychosis (delusions and hallucinations) 2.

 These entities, often recognised clinically well before they were identified to be pathologically identical to Alzheimer disease, are characterised by slowly progressive focal cortical atrophy, with symptoms and signs matched to the affected area 1.
 Examples include:

 - a minority of cases with predominant semantic dementia

-Clinical diagnosis is made by identifying progressive decline in memory both with clinical examinations and neuropsychologic tests and has been historically based on the NINCDS-ADRA criteria, which divides patients according to the certainty of the diagnosis into 5:
+Clinical diagnosis is made by identifying a progressive decline in memory both with clinical examinations and neuropsychologic tests and has been historically based on the NINCDS-ADRA criteria, which divides patients according to the certainty of the diagnosis into 5:

 - definite: clinical diagnosis and histologic confirmation